netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 ``WinEventSync/System``.

 Filtering is done in two stages.
-First is pre-filter, which allows to independently filter by Event ID, Source and Severity level.
+First is pre-filter, which allows to independently filter events by Event ID, Source and Severity level.
 Second stage - Filter (added in version 5.2) allows to define chain of rules to filter by combinations of Event ID, Source and Severity level.